Japan Stocks gain on vaccination progress

-Total 27 sectors of 33 sectors sub-indexes on the Tokyo exchange were higher, with Foods, Fishery, Agriculture & Forestry, Rubber Products, Land Transportation, Pharmaceutical, Pulp & Paper, Transportation Equipment, and Oil & Coal Products sectors being notable gainers, while Marine Transportation, Nonferrous Metals, and Securities & Commodities Futures issues were notable losers.
+Total 21 sectors of 33 sectors sub-indexes on the Tokyo exchange were higher, with Pulp & Paper, Marine Transportation, Oil & Coal Products, Iron & Steel, Textiles & Apparels, Transportation Equipment, Mining, and Insurance sectors being notable gainers, while Services, Information & Communication, Electric Power & Gas, and Real Estate issues were notable losers.

-Shares of railway operators continued upward move on expectations of a rebound in demand with an acceleration of the coronavirus vaccine rollout in Japan.
-East Japan Railway advanced 2.6% to 8,353 yen and Tobu Railway rose 1.3% to 2,947 yen.

-Shares of beer markers also rose on economy reopening bets.
-Beverage company Kirin Holdings surged 4.2% and Asahi Group Holdings gained 2.3%.

-ECONOMIC NEWS: Japan Jibun Services PMI Contracts To 46.5 In May -Japan services sector continued to contract in May, with a services PMI score of 46.5, the latest survey from Jibun Bank revealed on Thursday.

-That's down from 49.5 in April and it moves further beneath the boom-or-bust line of 50 that separates expansion from contraction.
-New business declined at a faster pace in the latest survey period, extending the current sequence of contraction to 16 months.
-The latest reduction was the quickest for three months and modest.
-The survey also said its composite index slipped to 48.8 in May from 51.0 in April.
+Market participants were awaiting for the release of the US Labor Department's report on the employment situation in the month of May for fresh insights into the recovery in the labor market, which should offer further clarity on whether the faster-than-expected pace of economic recovery can be sustained and what that might mean for monetary policy.

-CURRENCY NEWS: The U. S. dollar index, which tracks the greenback against a basket of its peers, was at 90.071 following an earlier low of 89.887.
-The Japanese yen traded at 109.79 per dollar, weaker than levels below 109.5 seen against the greenback earlier this week.
+CURRENCY NEWS: The U. S. dollar index, which tracks the greenback against a basket of its peers, was at 90.551 after a recent climb from below 90.3.
+The Japanese yen traded at 110.17 per dollar, weaker than levels below 110 seen against the greenback yesterday.

 Powered by Capital Market - Live News